 |3-month average combined daily balance of $50,000 to $100,000||Earn an additional 50% rewards bonus||$5,000 spend on dining and travel = $150 in rewards|

 |3-month average combined daily balance of $100,000+||Earn an additional 75% rewards bonus||$5,000 spend on dining and travel = $175 in rewards|

 Those at the highest tier though will get a best-in-class rewards rate on all their spending.

-If you only qualify for the lowest rewards rate of 2x points on dining and travel and 1.5x points on all other spending, you’re probably going to do better with a card offering different cash-back rewards opportunities.
+If you only qualify for the lowest rewards rate of 2x points on dining and travel and 1.5 points for every $1 spent on all other purchases, you’re probably going to do better with a card offering different cash-back rewards opportunities.

 There’s a nice sign-up bonus of 50,000 bonus points, worth $500, if you spend $3,000 on the card within the first 90 days of opening the account.
-The card also offers an annual airline incidental credit of up to $100 and up to a $100 application fee reimbursement every four years for a Global Entry fee application or TSA Precheck.
+The card also offers airline incidental statement credits of up to $100 annually and up to a $100 application fee reimbursement every four years for a Global Entry fee application or TSA Precheck.

 Is it worth it for you?

 If you’re already doing your banking with Bank of America or you have a qualifying Merrill account, the rewards benefits potential of this card could be amazing — especially if you qualify for the highest tier.